eugene-manuilov/jest-runner-groups/README.md

 npm test -- --group=unit/classes --group=unit/services
 ```

-Also pay attention that if you specify a prefix of a group, then all tests that have a group which starts with that prefix will be executed.
-In other words if you run `npm test -- --group=unit` command, then all tests that have a grou that starts with `unit` will be exacuted.
+Also pay attention that if you specify a prefix of a group, then all tests that have a group that starts with that prefix will be executed.
+In other words, if you run `npm test -- --group=unit` command, then all tests that have a group that starts with `unit` will be executed.

 ## Contribute